graphcore/poptorch/docs/user_guide/experimental.rst

 Dispatcher support
 ==================

-By default PopTorch uses `torch.jit.trace <https://pytorch.org/docs/1.10.0/generated/torch.jit.trace.html#torch.jit.trace>`_ to build a static graph representation of a torch.nn.Module.
+Up to version 2.6  PopTorch used `torch.jit.trace <https://pytorch.org/docs/1.10.0/generated/torch.jit.trace.html#torch.jit.trace>`_ to build a static graph representation of a torch.nn.Module.

-However, this approach suffers from several limitations:
+However, this approach suffered from several limitations:

-* Only tensors can be passed as arguments.
+* Only tensors could be passed as arguments.
-* The traced model will run on the CPU as part of the tracing process.
+* The traced model ran on the CPU as part of the tracing process.

-  * This is expensive for large batch sizes.
+  * It was expensive for large batch sizes.
-  * This means we need to add workarounds to trace types which are not supported on the CPU, for example float 16 (See ref:`float_16_op_support` for more details).
+  * It meant we needed to add workarounds to trace types which were not supported on the CPU, for example float 16 (See ref:`float_16_op_support` for more details).

-* Source code location is not supported: most of the instructions will point at torch.nn.module.py rather than user code.
+* Source code location was not supported: most of the instructions pointed at torch.nn.module.py rather than user code.

 To address these issues we have started using `the PyTorch dispatcher <http://blog.ezyang.com/2020/09/lets-talk-about-the-pytorch-dispatcher/>`_ to build the PopTorch graph ourselves.

-.. warning:: The support for the dispatcher is currently experimental: there are several known issues and we are actively working on fixing them, but the dispatcher will eventually become the default frontend in PopTorch.

-To try the dispatcher see :py:meth:`~poptorch.options._JitOptions.traceModel`.
+The dispatcher is now used by default on supported platforms (See :py:func:`poptorch.hasMLIRSupportOnPlatform`) but if you run into any issue you can revert back to tracing by using see :py:meth:`~poptorch.options._JitOptions.traceModel`.

 Note: while any argument type can be used in the forward method with the dispatcher, only tensors can change between model invocations as other types will be statically compiled inside the executable.